londonhackspace/acserver-django/README.md

 Now you can add a user to that group (you have to do it from the users page) and they will be able to add tools and permissions.
 Note that they can set a permission for anyone on any tool!

+Running tests:

+Running all the tests:

+./manage.py test

+n.b. there are a few sleeps in there, so don;t worry if it pauses for a couple of seconds.

+Running just some tests:

+./manage.py test server.tests.<testclass>

+e.g.

+./manage.py test server.tests.ToolTests

+you can also run a specific test:

+./manage.py test server.tests.ToolTests.test_adduser

+Running coverage tests:

+You'll need to install the python-coverage package (on debian), on other distros the command may just be 'coverage'

+python-coverage run --source='.' manage.py test ; python-coverage html

 Todo:

+* virtualenv
 * permissions for users in the admin:
  * some can make others maintaainers for any tool
  * some users can only maintain some tools